 Twenty years ago, I (a city kid from Chicago) accidentally found myself on a banana plantation in Ecuador, head over heels in love with the politics of food, agriculture, and rural development.
 My research, writing, and personal life have been wrapped up in those topics ever since.
-I've worked on a human-sustainable cattle ranch in southern Arizona, studied race and violence in the Mexican coffee industry, written on the history of U.S. food movements, had run-ins with the police over my backyard chickens, and, of course, baked a lot of bread.
+I've worked on a human-sustainable cattle ranch in southern Arizona, studied race and violence in the Mexican coffee industry, written on the history and politics of U.S. alternative food movements, and had run-ins with the police over my backyard chickens.
+At Whitman College, I teach courses on the global food system, environmental politics, immigration and the U.S.-Mexico border, political economy, and Mexico.

 My first book, Intimate Enemies: Landowners, Power, and Violence in Chiapas, grew out of sixteen months of interviews with powerful coffee planters, pistoleros, and the peasant groups that fought against them in southern Mexico.